decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 }
 ```

 Note that we're defining two names for the component: `wheelSpin` and `WheelSpin` in this case.
-The class name, the one in upper case, is the one you use to add the component to entities.
-The other name, the one in lowe case, can mostly be ignored, except if you want to use it as an [Interchangeable component](#interchangeable-components).
+The _class name_, the one in upper case, is the one you use to add the component to entities.
+The _space name_, the one starting with a lower case letter, can mostly be ignored, except if you want to use it as an [Interchangeable component](#interchangeable-components).

 Once defined, you can use the component in the entities of your scene: